 Selling a business will require planning to make sure you receive the best possible price.

-You will need to understand your obligations before selling or closing your business.
+You will need to understand your obligations before selling your business.

 Generally, selling a business involves the following steps: